 After initial file review, some (75-100) applicants will be invited for an interview with the doctoral program in February.
 The announced dates will be our ONLY interview dates.
 Each interviewing applicant will have a session schedule including

-In-Person 2017 Interview Dates are tentatively scheduled for January 29, 2017 and February 4, 2017.
+In-Person 2017 Interview Dates have not yet been scheduled.
+We will email all applicants as soon as the dates have been selected.
 On these two interview dates interviewing applicants are invited to one of the 3-hour sessions.
 Each interviewing applicant will have 2 interviews in their session.
 Interviews are individual with a faculty member, an adjunct faculty member or recent alum.

 Out-of-State / Out-of-Country SKYPE Interview Dates are: